 5 Ways to Heal Faster After Surgery

 Having surgery is a big deal!
-It doesn’t matter whether its a scope to see what’s going on inside your knee or a procedure to clear a blood vessel near your heart, your body will need time to recover.
-I have created a list of five things you can do after surgery to help yourself recover more efficiently.
+It doesn’t matter whether it’s a scope to see what’s going on inside your knee or a procedure to clear a blood vessel near your heart, your body will need time to recover.
+As a Physical Therapist who has treated many post-op patients, I have created a list of five things you can do after surgery to help heal faster after surgery.
 The key is to maintain optimum health and avoid post-op complications.

 Drink water, drink water, drink water!
 I can’t say this enough.
 Staying hydrated will help tissue heal, keep infection away, and help you avoid surgical complications like a deep vein thrombosis (DVT).
 Staying hydrated will help you feel better and potentially keep headaches at bay.